getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 #### What does the Loader provide?
 It's a small wrapper around our SDK.
 The _Loader_ does a few things:

-- You will always have the newest recommend stable version of our SDK.
+- You will always have the newest recommended stable version of our SDK.
 - It captures all _global errors_ and _unhandled promise_ rejections.
 - It lazy injects our SDK into your website.
 - After the SDK is loaded, the Loader will send everything to Sentry.